In rough start, Richards rescued by 20-pitch mercy rule

-“Obviously, you want to finish it and you want to you want to make all the outs that you’re outing requires,” he said.
+“Obviously, you want to finish it and you want to make all the outs that your outing requires,” he said.
 “So, yeah, it was a little frustrating.”

 “What gets my attention is his stuff,” manager Alex Cora said.
 “He’ll be one of our guys.
 And he should be a good one.”